mee-i/USBee/README.md

-# USBee - Smart USB Protection for Windows
+# USBee - USB Protection for Windows

 USBee is a Windows security application designed to prevent unauthorized or potentially dangerous USB access.
 Whenever a new USB device is inserted into the computer, USBee automatically disables the device and prompts the user for a password before allowing the device to operate.